Buildings for Synthesis with Clifford+R: Buildings over unitary groups

-Our interest is in self-dual lattice chains.
-This is defined in the following way. \begin{definition} A lattice chain over $\mathcal{O}_{\pi}$ is called a self-dual lattice chain if it is the same chain when we dualize each lattice in the chain. \end{definition}
+The right hand side is called the dual lattice chain.
+Our interest is in self-dual lattice chains. \begin{definition} A lattice chain over $\mathcal{O}_{\pi}$ is called a self-dual lattice chain if it is the same chain when we dualize each lattice in the chain. \end{definition}

-\begin{lemma} For a self-dual lattice chain $\{\Lambda_i\}_{i \in \mathbb{Z}}$, at least one of the two statements are true. \begin{enumerate} \item One has $\Lambda_j = \dual{\Lambda_j}$ for some $j \in \mathbb{Z}$, or \item One has $\Lambda_j = \dual{\Lambda_{j+1}}$ for some $j \in \mathbb{Z}$. \end{enumerate} \end{lemma} \begin{proof}
+\begin{lemma} For a self-dual lattice chain $\{\Lambda_i\}_{i \in \mathbb{Z}}$, at least one of the two statements are true. \begin{enumerate} \tightlist \item One has $\Lambda_j = \dual{\Lambda_j}$ for some $j \in \mathbb{Z}$, or \item One has $\Lambda_j = \dual{\Lambda_{j+1}}$ for some $j \in \mathbb{Z}$. \end{enumerate} \end{lemma} \begin{proof}